4. Session tracking

 }

-// Read the response until the end of the headers, checking for any cookies
+// we read the response through to the end of the headers, looking for any cookies

-// if we don't have the session token, look for it
+// if you don't have the session token, look for it

 if (JSESSIONID.equals("")){

-// compare the HTTP line to the cookie pattern
+// compare the HTTP line with the cookie template

 }